scalableinternetservices/ucsb_website/project2.md

 `3f/d4/8de5c648bce27acaa6ddda51f35a0c69f07075ac472a4347c66502bb0d48`.
 In
 particular we twice separate out two consecutive digits of the hex digest.
 While this is an implementation specific detail that has no impact on the external view of your API, it is important that this pattern is utilized.

+Note: Any files in the GCS bucket not matching this format should be ignored.
+{: .alert .alert-warning }

 ## Resources